Tibetan Food and Cuisine

 - Butter Tea

 Butter tea is the favorite drink of Tibetans.
-A legend is that Princess Wencheng was not used to the diet of the plateau at the beginning of her visit to Tibet, so she came up with a way to drink half a cup of milk and then half a cup of tea.
-Later, in order to facilitate the milk and tea to drink together, it evolved into the butter tea as time went by.
+A legend is that Princess Wencheng was not used to the diet of the plateau upon her arrival to Tibet, so she figured out a way to drink half a cup of milk and then half a cup of tea when eating so that it will feel more comfortable.
+Since then, the tea-drinking style prevailed in Tibet.
+Later, butter tea invented by Princess Wencheng based on this became a new way of drinking tea.

-Butter tea is the Tibetan daily essential drink and also a necessity of life on the Tibetan plateau.
-It can cure the altitude sickness, prevent lips from breaking due to dry weather, and also keep out the cold.
-There are certain rules for Tibetans to drink butter tea, which is generally added while drinking, rather than being dried in one mouthful.
+Butter tea is the Tibetan daily essential drink and also a necessity of lives on the Tibetan plateau.
+High in calories, it tastes pure and sweet.
+This special tea is good for health, especially it's effective in treating altitude sickness, preventing lips from breaking due to dry weather, and also keeping out the cold.
+There are certain rules for Tibetans to drink butter tea, which is generally added while drinking, rather than being dried up in one mouth.

 - Sweet Tea

-With a history of more than one hundred years, Sweet tea has become a distinctive drink in the catering culture.
+Most people who travel to Tibet are not used to drinking butter tea, but they like to drink sweet tea, especially the sweet tea from Lhasa, which is very famous in Tibet.
 Lhasa sweet tea is made of boiled black tea juice, milk or milk powder, and white sugar, etc. It is sweet and delicious, rich in nutrition, loved by people.
 Tibetan sweet tea houses are mainly concentrated in Lhasa and Shigatse, of which Lhasa is the maximum.
-If you look around the sweet tea houses on Barkhor Street or near the Potala Palace, you will find that children of seven or eight years old, as well as elderly Tibetans like to soak in the sweet tea houses.
+If you look around the sweet tea houses on Barkhor Street, you will find that Tibetans like to spend time with friends in the sweet tea houses.

 - Yak Meat

 Yak meat is a common food in Tibetan areas.
 There are yak jerky, marinated yak meat, and a variety of dishes made with fresh yak meat.
-Tibetan yak meat is selected from the yak over 3800 meters above sea level.
-It is high in protein, low in fat, low in calories, and rich in a variety of amino acids.
+Tibetan yak meat is selected from the yaks produced on the Tibetan Plateau, with an altitude of more than 3,800 meters.
+It has the characteristics of high protein, low fat, high calorie, and rich in various amino acids.
 It has significant effects on disease resistance, cell activity, and organ function.
 And, its nutrition value is ten times that of common beef.

 - Tibetan Noodle